wmnsk/go-gtp/examples/gw-tester/README.md

 #### Local Addresses

-`local_addresses` are the IP addresses/ports to be bound on local machine.
+`local_addresses` are the IP addresses/ports to be bound on the local machine.

 | config   | type of value | description                   |
 |----------|---------------|-------------------------------|